Student Handbook

 Damage and Destruction: Reckless and/or unauthorized damage to, or destruction of, College property or the individual property of another, regardless of intention.
 Damage or destruction of community, public, or private property.

-Deceitful Acts: Engaging in deceitful acts, including, but not limited to: collusion, forgery, falsification, alteration, misrepresentation, non-disclosure, or misuse of documents, records, identification and/or educational materials.
+Deceitful Acts: Engaging in deceitful acts, including, but not limited to: collusion, forgery, falsification, alteration, misrepresentation, non-disclosure, or misuse of documents, records, identification and/or educational materials, including electronic forgery and/or manipulation.

 - Collusion: Action with another or others to violate the Code.

-- Falsification: Knowingly furnishing or possessing false, falsified, or forged materials, documents, accounts, records, identification, or financial instruments, including electronic forgery and/or manipulation.
+- Falsification: Furnishing or possessing false, falsified, or forged materials, documents, accounts, records, identification, or financial instruments, including electronic forgery and/or manipulation.

 Disruptive Behavior: Engaging in any behavior that negatively affects or impedes teaching or learning (regardless of mode of delivery or class setting) or disrupts the general operation of the College.

-Endangerment or Defacement: Conduct that is detrimental to the College, and/or to community safety.
+Endangerment, Damage, and Destruction: Conduct that is detrimental to College Safety, and/or to community safety.
 Examples include, but are not limited to, slamming doors, throwing chairs, and/or defacing of College property or property of others.

 Failure to Comply: